 Moreover, these two bounds above are optimal for large genus in the sense that for all $g\geq 3$, there exist two closed hyperbolic surfaces $\mathcal{X}_g$ and $\mathcal{Y}_g$ of genus $g$ such that \et

-\begin{rem*} \ben \item The proof for of Theorem \ref{mt-1} above also works for general index $k$ independent of $g$, which we leave to interested readers.
-For simplicity, we only argue the case that $k=2$ in this paper.
-So the remaining \emph{unsolved} case of the question above is for index $k=k(g) \in [1, 2g-3]$ depending on $g$. \item The upper bound in Theorem \ref{mt-1} follows by a refined argument in \cite{SWY80}.
-However, the existence of $\mathcal{Y}_g$ with $\lambda_2(\mathcal{Y}_g) \asymp \mathcal{L}_2(\mathcal{Y}_g)$ is nowhere trivial, which relies on robust results in \cite{mirzakhani2013growth} of Mirzakhani on Weil-Petersson random hyperbolic surfaces for large genus. \een \end{rem*}
+\begin{rem*} \ben \item The proof of Theorem \ref{mt-1} above also works for the general index $k$ independent of $g$, which we leave to interested readers.
+For simplicity, we only argue the case of $k=2$ in this paper.
+So the remaining \emph{unsolved} case of the question above is for the index $k=k(g) \in [1, 2g-3]$ depending on $g$. \item The upper bound in Theorem \ref{mt-1} follows from a refined argument in \cite{SWY80}.
+However, the existence of $\mathcal{Y}_g$ with $\lambda_2(\mathcal{Y}_g) \asymp \mathcal{L}_2(\mathcal{Y}_g)$ is nowhere trivial, which relies on robust results in \cite{mirzakhani2013growth} of Mirzakhani on Weil-Petersson random hyperbolic surfaces of large genus. \een \end{rem*}